momentohq/public-dev-docs/docs/develop/integrations/fastly.md

 fastly compute serve
 ```

-The code in this example sets an item in the cache, gets it, deletes it, and returns an HTML response:
+The code in this example sets an item in the cache, gets it, deletes it, and returns an HTML response.
+What you should see is a simple text response that matches the result seen in the [deployed example](https://solely-civil-crab.edgecompute.app/).

 ```typescript
     const momento = new MomentoFetcher(authToken, httpEndpoint, backend);